-Ireland, South of England, Channel Islands, France, Belgium & Holland 2001 to date Male bottlenose dolphin
+South of England, Ireland, Channel Islands, France, Belgium & Holland 2001 to date Male bottlenose dolphin

 This solitary dolphin not only has a number of names, but has exhibited an extensive home range, making contact with people in Ireland, southern England, Belgium, France and Holland.
 He was first seen and named Dony in Co.
-Kerry, Ireland, from May through July, 2001, then, as Baladin or Moana near La Rochelle, France from July though September.
+Kerry, Ireland where he remained from May to July.
+He was then sighted near La Rochelle, France from July to September that year.

-From October 2001 until March 2002 Georges or Randy toured between Cherbourg, Jersey, Guernsey and Alderney, and from March until September 2002, Georges, Flipper, or Weyfin was seen at Portland, Weymouth, Salcombe and Plymouth, England (Rossiter, 2002).
-His previous two more recent visits to the south coast of the UK have been surrounded in controversy as various ideas and suggestions have been put forward concerning his management and movements.
+From October 2001 until March 2002 the dolphin who had by now also become known as Georges or Randy travelled between Cherbourg, Jersey, Guernsey and Alderney and from March until September 2002, was seen at Portland, Weymouth, Salcombe and Plymouth, England (Rossiter, 2002).
+His previous two more recent visits to the south coast of the UK were surrounded in controversy as various ideas and suggestions were put forward concerning his management and movements.
+Georges was most recently sighted in Brest, France in May 2019.

 He is a boisterous individual, who appears to enjoy playing rough, but conversely can also be incredibly gentle.
 He was given the name Randy, because of his sexual arousal on interacting with female swimmers.
-He has however, on occasion inflicted injury on those engaging with him, just as he has received a number of injuries himself from boats and propellers (Wilke et al, 2005).
+He has however, on occasion inflicted injury on those engaging with him, just as he has received a number of injuries himself from boats and propellers (Wilke et al. 2005).